InformaticsMatters/ansible-galaxy-cloud/README.md

 The easiest way to over-ride the built-in values is to provide your own YAML-based [parameters] file called `parameters`.
 The project `parameters` file is excluded from the repository using `.gitignore`.
+To define your own shared volume size you could provide the following in a `properties` file: -

+    volume_size_g: 3000

 ## Running the playbook
 With environment variables set and a `parameters` file written,